buzzlawless/live-import-for-ynab/README.md

 The whole stack runs on Amazon Web Services.
 Simple Email Service receives a notification email, saves it to S3, and triggers a particular lambda function tailored to whichever bank the notification came from.
 The lambda function retrieves the email from S3, parses it for transaction data (account, payee, amount, date), and writes that data to a DynamoDB table.
 The table has a stream enabled, which triggers another lambda function when the table is updated.
 The function reads the transaction data from the stream and posts the transaction to YNAB using their API.
 The function finally deletes the email from S3 and the transaction data from DynamoDB.

 All of the above can be deployed from a CloudFormation template.
+That template references the files in this repository for the lambda function code.
+The deploy script [packages these files into S3 objects that the template can reference](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/cloudformation/package.html) and then deploys the template.

 # Setup

 After this one-time setup, all future imports are automatic.

 ## 1. Create a free Amazon Web Services account (~1 minute)
-Go to https://aws.amazon.com/ and create an account if you don't already have one.
+Go to https://aws.amazon.com/ and create an account.
+It's a best practice to create separate AWS accounts for separate projects, so I recommend creating a new account even if you already have one.
 ## 2. Register a domain name if you don’t already have one (~5 minutes)
 Register a domain [using Amazon Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html) ($12/year for a .com domain) if you don’t already have one.
 If you already have a domain name (with any domain registrar, not just Amazon Route 53), you can use that instead.
 I recommend Amazon Route 53 if you’re registering a new domain because it makes the next step a bit easier.
 ## 3. Verify your domain with Amazon Simple Email Service (~5 minutes)